haacked/haacked.com/_posts/archived/2008-11-05-donut-caching-in-asp.net-mvc.aspx.markdown

 ---
 layout: post
-title: "Donut Caching in ASP.NET MVC"
+title: Donut Caching in ASP.NET MVC
 date: 2008-11-05 -0800
 comments: true
 disqus_identifier: 18548
-categories: [asp.net mvc,asp.net,code]
+categories:
+- asp.net mvc
+- asp.net
+- code
+redirect_from: "/archive/2008/11/04/donut-caching-in-asp.net-mvc.aspx/"
 ---

 UPDATE: Due to differences in the way that ASP.NET MVC 2 processes request, data within the substitution block can be cached when it shouldn’t be.
 Substitution caching for ASP.NET MVC is not supported and